Basic Principles of Investing

 • Risk capacity, on the other hand, refers to the objective financial opportunity to take risks.
 It results from factors such as income, assets, obligations and the time horizon of the investment.
 For example, those who have sufficient reserves and do not need the money invested in the short term have a higher risk capacity.

-Ideally, risk tolerance and risk capacity match.
-In practice, however, it often happens that someone would be financially able to bear risks, but emotionally struggles to do so – or vice versa.
-An upcoming home purchase can affect both aspects.
-The risk capacity decreases because the money will soon be needed.
-At the same time, risk tolerance often decreases as emotional security becomes more important.
-Thus, risk tolerance and risk capacity can change over time.
-Accordingly, the investment portfolio should be reviewed regularly and the equity allocation should be increased or reduced, for example.
+Example: An upcoming home purchase can influence both aspects.
+Risk capacity drops because the funds will be needed soon.
+At the same time, risk tolerance often decreases because emotional security becomes more important.
+Consequently, risk tolerance and capacity can change over time.
+Therefore, the investment portfolio should be reviewed regularly, and the equity ratio (stock allocation) adjusted accordingly.

 Investment Horizon